pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Advanced planning techniques for multi-generational wealth transfer
 - Tax minimization strategies that preserve wealth
 - Asset protection layers that shield your empire from threats
-- An integrated estate plan that works seamlessly with your dynasty structure
+- An integrated estate plan that works seamlessly with your Legacy structure

 Estate planning is not a one-time eventâ€”it's an ongoing process that must evolve as your wealth grows, laws change, and family circumstances shift.
-This chapter provides the framework for creating and maintaining an estate plan that serves your dynasty for generations.
+This chapter provides the framework for creating and maintaining an estate plan that serves your Legacy for generations.

 ---